Reading the digital histogram for exposure decisions

 How the in-camera histogram maps tonal distribution, how to spot clipping and blocked shadows, and why the JPEG-based histogram misleads raw shooters.

-Why the raw shooter is misled
+Why the screen histogram misleads the raw shooter

 Related posts